ohata-toast/CDN/en/console-guide.md

 > - Origin paths may be missing from URL of CDN Service when it is requested.

 - **Downgrading HTTP Protocols Requesting Originals**
-  The CDN edge server requests origin server of the original files via service protocol (HTTP/HTTPS) of client's original request.  에지(edge) 서버는 원본 서버에 원본 파일을 요청할 때 클라이언트의 원본 요청(request)의 서비스 프로토콜(HTTP/HTTPS)로 요청합니다.
+  The CDN edge server requests origin server of the original files via service protocol (HTTP/HTTPS) of client's original request.
-  That is, when a client requests via HTTPS but if the origin server does not support HTTPS response, 즉, 클라이언트가 HTTPS로 요청하고 원본 서버가 HTTPS 응답을 지원하지 않으면, CDN 에지 서버에서 원본 서버로 요청할 때 HTTPS 프로토콜로 요청하기 때문에 원본 파일을 응답받을 수 없습니다.
+  That is, when a client requests via HTTPS but if the origin server does not support HTTPS response, original files do not come as response.
-  If the origin server operates HTTPS protocols only, 원본 서버에서 HTTP 프로토콜만 운영한다면, **원본 서버 HTTP 프로토콜 다운그레이드** 설정을 사용해 CDN 에지 서버에서 원본 서버로 요청할 때 HTTPS 프로토콜을 HTTP 프로토콜로 다운그레이드해서 요청할 수 있습니다.
+  If the origin server operates HTTPS protocols only, enable the **Downgrading HTTP Protocols Requesting Originals** setting and make a request from CDN edge server to origin server by downgrading HTTPS to HTTP protocol.
-  즉, 클라이언트에서 CDN 에지 서버 구간은 보안 통신(HTTPS)으로 통신하고, CDN 에지 서버에서 원본 서버 구간은 비보안 통신(HTTP)으로 통신하게 됩니다.
+  In short, the CDN edge server section of client is communicated via HTTPS, while the origin server section of CDN edge server is communicated via HTTP.
-  원본 요청 HTTP 프로토콜을 다운그레이드할 때는 다음과 같은 제약 사항이 있습니다.
+  Note the following constraints when downgrading HTTP protocols requesting originals:
 > **[Caution] Contraints for Downgrading HTTP Protocols Requesting Originals**
 > 1. Protocol downgrade is not applied to a whole website address.
 For instance, **www.toast.com**, which is the entire site address of the origin server, cannot be downgraded.
 > 2. No other methods than GET, HEAD, or OPTIONS, are supported.